spacetelescope/jwst/docs/jwst/jump/arguments.rst

   is linear for only the two point difference portion of the jump step, but will not be linear for the totality of running the jump step.
-If the time needed to compute snowballs and/or showers, the reduction in processing time for the jump step when using multiprocessing may not be as significant as expected, since the only part of the jump step that will be reduced linearly with the number of processors is the two point difference.
+If the time needed to compute snowballs and/or showers, the reduction in processing time for the jump step when using multiprocessing may not be as significant as expected.

 * ``--flag_4_neighbors``: If set to True (default is True) it will cause the four perpendicular neighbors of all detected jumps to also be flagged as a jump.
 This is needed because of